 PL/SQL is a Procedural Language (PL) that extends the Structured Query Language (SQL).
 If you have been programming Pascal or Ada, you will find much familiar syntax in PL/SQL.

 It is difficult to write applications using SQL only because each SQL statement runs independently and has little or no effect on each other.
-To overcome this limitation, you often have to use other programming languages such as C/C++, Perl, PHP, Java, etc., by using standard database interfaces.
+To overcome this limitation, you often have to use other programming languages such as C/C++, Perl, PHP, and Java, by using standard database interfaces.
 Oracle supports this approach when you want to develop applications that interact with Oracle databases.

 In addition, Oracle also encourages you to use PL/SQL to work with Oracle databases because PL/SQL brings many advantages.